 B.

 Fed.R.Crim.P.
 32(c)(1) provides that when a defendant objects to the factual accuracy of a presentence report, the district court must either make specific findings as to the allegation or make a determination that such a finding is not necessary because the court is not considering the controverted matter.
-Defendant argues that the district court erred by not making specific findings regarding each of his objections to the presentence report.
+Defendant argues that the district court erred by not making specific findings regarding each of his objections to the pre-sentence report.
 We agree.

-At the sentencing hearing Defendant made several objections to the presentence report.2 Specifically, Defendant objected to the report's inclusion of several municipal court convictions and the report's consideration of certain relevant conduct.
-After hearing the objections and the government's response, the court summarily overruled Defendant's objections.
-In doing so, the court made no specific findings and made no finding that specific findings were not necessary.
-The court then adopted the presentence report and sentenced Defendant to 324-months imprisonment.
+Specifically, Defendant objected to the report’s inclusion of several municipal court convictions and the report’s consideration of certain relevant conduct.
+After hearing the objections and the government’s response, the court summarily overruled Defendant’s

-The record demonstrates that the district court did not make findings in relation to Defendant's objections and did not state that it was not taking the controverted material into account in imposing Defendant's sentence.
-Accordingly, we remand for the district court to either make the necessary findings and attach them to the presentence report or to enter a declaration that it did not consider the controverted matters when imposing Defendant's sentence.
+The record demonstrates that the district court did net make findings in relation to Defendant’s objections and did not state that it was not taking the controverted material into account in imposing Defendant’s sentence.
+Accordingly, we remand for the district court to either make the necessary findings and attach them to the presentence report or to enter a declaration that it did not consider the controverted matters when imposing Defendant’s sentence.

 C.